 Be aware that a full airside ID pass holder who escorts employment and/or visitor pass holders must have completed module 5 of GSAT.
-This is included in most GSAT packages since 30th September 2020.
-If in doubt, check with the GSAT provider.
-A stand-alone course may also be completed.
+This is included in most GSAT packages

 Compliance checks to ensure that only module-5 trained full pass holders are escorting employment and/or visitor pass holders are carried out by our own airport staff and by the Civil Aviation Authority.